altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 ~Worse, and still:~
 *She held his hand*
 ~Each moment cutting her, now a part of her~
-~She compartmentalized them as best she could~
+~She compartmentalized them as best she could.
-~Her panicked mind was not helping~
+Her panicked mind was not helping~
 *Still, she held his hand*
-~There was no light, no concept of light, not even the equivalent of being able to see~ ~Every connection in the entity was shrouded, shifting, and impenetrable.~ ~Until she was cut by an memory's edge, which was often, she might as well have been in a void~ "M::How are we going to find anything in here."
+~There was no light, no concept of light, not even the equivalent of being able to see.
+Every connection in the entity was shrouded, shifting, and impenetrable..
+Until she was cut by an memory's edge, which was often, she might as well have been in a void~ "M::How are we going to find anything in here."
 ~There was no response~
 'M::Can he hear me?'